AlejandroRepo/WOHMakerEV/README.md

 Credits and thanks:

-    Silver font which is used in certain parts of the UI is the work of PoppyWOrks (https://poppyworks.itch.io/silver).
+    Silver font which is used in certain parts of the UI is the work of PoppyWorks (https://poppyworks.itch.io/silver).

     Thanks to:
     Mythical, for providing asset lists and general help.